 Her career was brutally interrupted on April 30, 1993, in the quarter-finals of the Hamburg Open, when she was stabbed at a changeover by a mentally unstable Steffi Graf fan.
 The psychological wound proved to be much deeper than the knife-blow itself.
 Although she was physically ready to play just a few months afterwards, it would take over two years before she played on the Tour again.
 She came back under the spotlight on July 29, 1995, in an exhibition match against the recently retired Martina Navratilova in Atlantic City, which she won.

 For Seles herself, coming back to competition was a milestone.
-Two weeks before, she had played an exhibition match against Navratilova.
-Although she won the match easily (6-3, 6-2), she confessed her nervousness (quoted in Monica Seles, by Rose Blue): “I was so nervous during the first game that when I threw the ball up to serve, I couldn’t see it.
+Two weeks before, during her exhibition with Navratilova, she confessed her nervousness (quoted in Monica Seles, by Rose Blue): “I was so nervous during the first game that when I threw the ball up to serve, I couldn’t see it.
 My legs were numb.”

 Seles would continue her successful comeback, claiming the title in Toronto, proving herself worthy of her No 1 ranking by crushing her opponents one after the other; Nathalie Tauziat (No 17, 6-2, 6-2), Anke Huber (No 10, 6-2, 6-2), Gabriela Sabatini (No 8, 6-1, 6-0) and finally, Amanda Coetzer (No 27, 6-0, 6-1).